Skip to content Skip to footer

 The RBI Crackdown Marketing Couldn’t Fix

 In January 2024, the Reserve Bank of India directed Paytm Payments Bank to stop accepting new deposits and credits.
 The audit had uncovered “persistent non-compliance” with regulatory norms, including KYC violations and governance failures.
-Later, the RBI revoked Paytm Payments Bank’s authorisation entirely.
+Later, the RBI revoked the licence entirely.

 This is the lesson every brand crisis management playbook in India needs to absorb: marketing builds awareness, not resilience.
-When a real crisis hits, the only thing that saves you is operational trust.
-And operational trust comes from doing the boring things right, not from spending ₹1,000 crore on ads.
+Operational trust comes from doing the boring things right.

 IPO Hype vs Post-IPO Reality